JGoldstone/pydantic-tests/camdkit_implementation_notes.md

 The model name in Distortion can be of infinite length

+The protocol version was using minValue and maxValue but those aren't valid for integers; changed to minimum and maximum as per the spec.
+And I added a requirement that both name and version be present.

+Why aren't we verifying that sub_frame is a non-negative int < UINT_MAX?

 ### questionable

 Why does lens distortion uniquely require at least one element in a clip?